 About the Tutu Foundation

-The Tutu Foundation UK was founded in 2007 by the Very Reverend Colin Slee, the late Dean of Southwark Cathedral, and Edith Slee, with the support of their close friends Archbishop Desmond Tutu and Mrs Leah Tutu.
+The Tutu Foundation UK was founded in 2007 by individuals with a proven track record in conflict resolution and reconciliation, the Very Reverend Colin Slee, the late Dean of Southwark Cathedral, and Edith Slee, with the support of their close friends Archbishop Desmond Tutu and Mrs Leah Tutu.

 It is built on the inspiration and knowledge of South African communities who sought reconciliation rather than revenge following the overthrow of Apartheid, through the southern African concept of Ubuntu.

 Ubuntu encourages us to recognise our common humanity, our connectedness and inter- dependence as fellow human beings.
 It emphasises what we have in common rather than our differences.